-Housing development on non-allocated land will be acceptable in principle, providing that:-
+Housing development on non-allocated land will be acceptable in principle, in locations within the settlement boundary of Haworth and Cross Roads and where the national and strategic policy exceptions for development in the countryside are satisfied, providing that:-

-- biodiversity/geodiversity or makes a valuable contribution to the visual, historic and/or spatial character of the Neighbourhood Area, with particular reference to the policies contained in sections 5.1 and 5.2 of this plan. - as a condition of development, in respect of:- - road network; - Education local primary and secondary school places; - Health local medical service places, including doctor and dental practices - For developments of 5 or more dwellings, the location accords with applicable Core Strategy Accessibility Standards.
+- Greenfield land is not developed if it has intrinsic value as amenity space or for recreation or biodiversity/geodiversity or makes a valuable contribution to the visual, historic and/or spatial character of the Neighbourhood Area, with particular reference to the policies contained in sections 5.1 and 5.2 of this plan. - The number of dwellings does not exceed the capacity of infrastructure, as existing or provided as a condition of development, in respect of:- - Transport including congestion impacts, highway safety and ease of access to the local road network; - Education local primary and secondary school places; - Health local medical service places, including doctor and dental practices - For developments of 5 or more dwellings, a location which accords with the applicable Core Strategy Accessibility Standards will be preferred.